10xSebastian/tesseract/README.md

 This project uses [PhanomCSS](https://github.com/Huddle/PhantomCSS) and [grunt-phantomcss](https://github.com/chrisgladd/grunt-phantomcss).
 For every distribution it creates a screenshot from the reference page (overview) and screenshots from every module and component.
-The screenshots are used to compare visual changes.
+Those screenshots are used to compare visual changes.

 ### CSS Performance